metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Miami likes its cover-zero blitzes, as does Baltimore.
 Interesting.

 Kudos to Tua for staging this comeback though.
 It wasn't as easy as Michael Lombardi may have initially suggested in his Monday morning commentary.

+Last year, the Dolphins were able to frustrate Lamar and the Ravens through all sorts of blitz packages.
+Lamar had better answers this time around, throwing the ball quicker whenever Miami sent five or more men.
+Good job on Greg Roman's part.